Localization

 Missing Translation Language Behavior

-Missing Translation Language Behavior controls if a visitor sees a Guide in the default language when their translated language is unavailable for that Guide.
-This could be because that language has not yet been translated or is not set up in your Pendo subscription.
+Missing Translation Language Behavior controls whether a visitor sees a guide in the default language when their translated language is unavailable for that guide.
+This could be because that language has not yet been translated or isn't set up in your Pendo subscription.

-Note: This is an important setting that will prevent a user from seeing a Guide if they have a language setting that doesn’t match your preferences.
+Note: This is an important setting that prevents a user from seeing a guide if they have a language setting that doesn’t match your preferences.

 For example, users may set their preferred language to Korean in their browser even though they can read English.
-This user would not see any Guides unless they were translated into Korean.
+This user wouldn't see any guides unless they were translated into Korean.

-Toggle On to display Guides using the default language, indicated in Supported Languages.
+Turn the button on to display guides using the default language, indicated in Supported Languages.

-Toggle Off to hide Guides if the available translated languages do not match the visitor's language metadata.
+Turn the button off to hide guides if the available translated languages don't match the visitor's language metadata.

 Note: This setting also applies to the guides in the Resource Center.